-1. Summary of citizen participation process/Efforts made to broaden citizen participation Summarize citizen participation process and how it impacted goal-setting notices were published in regional newspapers and in the Honolulu Star-Advertiser (a newspaper of general circulation) in August, September, and October 2022 and virtual public hearings were held from August 2022 through October 2022.
+1. Summary of citizen participation process/Efforts made to broaden citizen participation

+Summarize citizen participation process and how it impacted goal-setting

+In developing the PY2023 AAP, a series of virtual and in-person public hearings were held by each of the counties and HHFDC to solicit input on housing and homeless needs and priorities.
+Public hearing notices were published in regional newspapers and in the Honolulu Star-Advertiser (a newspaper of general circulation) in August, September, and October 2022 and virtual public hearings were held from August 2022 through October 2022.
 A summary of comments received at the hearings is shown in the attached "State of Hawaii Exhibit B" and in Table 4, below.